hasanalali2003/wiseiwy-telegram-bot/README.md

-Here's a complete and detailed `README.md` file for your GitHub repository:

----

 # 🤖 Wiseiwy Telegram Bot

 A custom **Telegram bot** developed using **Node.js** and **node-telegram-bot-api** to manage users and digital giftcard transactions in the **WISEIWY** community.
 This bot includes powerful admin and user panels to handle giftcard sales, rate management, user control, and invoicing.